Admire the beauty of the Aleipata region

-Witness the most beautiful part of Samoa - the Aleipata district has a landscape dominated by waterfalls, white-sand beaches and traditional villages.
+Witness the most beautiful part of Samoa: the Aleipata district, which has a landscape dominated by waterfalls, white sandy beaches and traditional villages.
 From Apia, a 65km (40 mile) drive leads to the Falefa Falls, Fuipisia Falls and Mafa Pass.

 Discover the rainforest

 Discover some of Samoa's stretches of rainforest and conservation areas on an educational tour of Tanumapua, close to Apia.
-Ecotourism on the islands includes several ecological research programmes and eco-lodges.
+New species of wildlife are still being discovered including two new butterflies in 2009.
+Eco-tourism on the islands includes several ecological research programmes and eco-lodges.

-See the tomb of Scottish poet and novelist Robert Louis Stevenson, on top of Mount Vaea, from the lawn of his house near Vailima.
+See the tomb of Scottish poet and novelist Robert Louis Stevenson, on top of Mount Vaea, from the lawn of his former home near Vailima.
 The house was restored and officially opened as the Robert Louis Stevenson Museum in 1994 on the 100th anniversary of his death.